Home / Blog / Bipolar and ADHD – Explains The Signs

 • Elevated mood: Feeling overly happy or euphoric.

-• Increased energy: Decreased need for sleep, hyperactivity.
+• Increased energy: Low reluctance to sleep, hyper.

 • Rapid speech: Talking quickly, jumping from one topic to another.